-Our analysis reflects our expectation that Spar Nord will issue senior non-preferred debt to comply with Danish MREL requirements, under which both the loss absorbing and recapitalisation amounts need to be subordinated to senior liabilities.
-The full subordination requirement will need to be met by 1 January 2022.
-The deposit ratings therefore reflect our view on how the bank's current balance sheet structure will evolve over the coming years to meet these requirements.
+The deposit ratings reflect our view on how the bank's current balance sheet structure will evolve over the coming years.
+Our analysis reflects our expectation that Spar Nord will issue senior non-preferred debt to comply with Danish MREL requirements, under which both the loss absorption and recapitalisation amounts need to be subordinated to senior liabilities.
+Previously, the full subordination requirement would have had to be met by 1 January 2022.
+Following the announcement by the Danish FSA in May 2020, the subordination limit will be lowered to the banks' 2x their solvency capital requirement plus 1x their combined buffer requirement, or